 Make the apple filling

-For the apple filling, you want toss your sliced apples with the sugar, flour, and spices.
+For the apple filling, you want toss your apple slices with the sugar, flour, spices, and walnuts (if using).

 Shape the apple crostata

 And then fold the crust over the filling.
 I simply overlap the dough.
 Then dot the top with butter.

 Make sure to egg wash the top of the crust before baking.
 The egg wash helps to brown the crust as its baking.
 I use a pastry brush to brush the egg wash on lightly onto the crust.

 - Start with cold ingredients.
 Cold water, cold butter, some even say cold flour.
 Cold ingredients will result in a flaky pie crust.
 Cold ingredients will inhibit the formation of gluten.
 Gluten = tough (or chewiness).
 You want the butter solid until it hits the oven where it will melt, and the water create steam pushing apart the layers of flour.